awsdocs/amazon-ecs-developer-guide/doc_source/service-discovery.md

 ## Amazon ECS console experience<a name="service-discovery-console"></a>

-The service creation workflow in the Amazon ECS console supports service discovery\. service discovery can only be configured when first creating a service\.
+The service creation workflow in the Amazon ECS console supports service discovery\.
+Service discovery can only be configured when first creating a service\.
 Updating existing services to configure service discovery for the first time or change the current configuration is not supported\.

 To create a new Amazon ECS service that uses service discovery, see [Creating an Amazon ECS service](create-service.md)\.